rackerlabs/technical-blog/_posts/2015-02-12-Introducing-PoshStack-the-PowerShell-client-for-OpenStack.md

 What about the things that aren't (yet) covered?
 Well, here's the good news: PoshStack is open source, meaning anyone -- including you -- can add functions, fix defects, build examples, create awesome documentation ... all the bits and pieces that make up a successful software product.
 There are some guidelines, to be sure, but you'll find any help to be appreciated, guidance gladly given, and feedback to be positive.

 ##Talk is cheap; show me something
 Okay.
 You want to create a Virtual Machine (VM) using PoshStack?
-It can be as easy as the following one-liner:

 ```
 New-ComputeServer -Account MyAccount -ServerName MyNewServer -ImageId 03ce0d51-7d3f-489b-845d-9edff88b40f9 -FlavorId performance1-2